elephantum/tatarinov.co/_posts/2011-05-13-hello-world.md

 intuitive understanding of effort to outcome ratio which was not very good for self-written blog, on the other hand there was no blog platform I liked which would not be obfuscated with technical detailes unrelated to the very process of writing text.
-(Blog hostings like Livejournal or Blogger lack syntax highlighting and markdown support;
-custom blog engine requires hosting and maintanance, this was not that kind of important thing to occupy my attention for maintanance efforts).

-So, when it turned out that [GitHub Pages][] combine pros of both blog hostings and custom blog engine with the cost of some manual fine-tuning, it was a bliss.
+Blog hostings like Livejournal or Blogger lack syntax highlighting and markdown support; custom blog engine requires hosting and maintanance, this was not that kind of important thing to occupy my attention for maintanance efforts.
+What I learned through my IT career is that time and attention are valuable and people tend to underestimate amount of time it takes to complete simple things.
+(Postmortem to this blog bootstrap showed that it took me 5 evenings to setup everything I needed, self-hosted blog would imply adding yet another layer of complexity.)
+So, when it turned out that [GitHub Pages][] combine pros of both blog hostings and custom blog engine at the cost of some manual fine-tuning, it was a bliss.

 The minimal set of features I want my blog to have is: